Observation of edge solitons and transitions between them in a trimer circuit lattice

-Here we experimentally implement a nonlinear trimer circuit lattice, which is topological in the linear limit, and observe both topological and nontopological edge solitons using quench dynamics.
-We measure the temporal evolutions of site voltages under antisymmetric, symmetric, and single-site excitations, respectively, while tuning the circuit nonlinearity through the excitation voltages.
-For antisymmetric and symmetric excitations, we consider both weak and strong nonlinearity.
-Under weak nonlinearity, these excitations create topological edge solitons bifurcating from linear topological edge states.
-In contrast, under strong nonlinearity, initial voltage distributions lead to nonlinearity-induced conventional edge solitons, indicating a phase transition from topological to nontopological edge solitons.
-For single-site excitations, we also explore both weak and strong nonlinearity.
-Under weak nonlinearity, voltage oscillations are observed due to the overlap of antisymmetric and symmetric linear topological edge states.
-When the excitation voltage exceeds a threshold, voltage localization at a single edge site occurs, forming a nontopological asymmetric edge soliton.
-Our work offers a general approach to studying solitons in nonlinear circuit lattices, paving the way for exploring exotic nonlinear states and novel phase diagrams in nonlinear topological systems.
+In this work, we have experimentally implemented a nonlinear trimer EC lattice with a linear topological structure, observing both topologically nontrivial and trivial edge solitons, using the technique of quench dynamics.
+We measure the time evolution of site voltages initiated by the out-of-phase, in-phase, and single-site excitations, while tuning the EC nonlinearity by the excitation voltage.
+For the out-of-phase and in-phase excitations, we consider both weak and strong nonlinearity.
+Under the weak nonlinearity, the excitation creates topologically nontrivial edge solitons originating from the linear topological edge states.
+In contrast, under the action of strong nonlinearity, the initial voltage distribution leads to the creation of conventional edge solitons, thus indicating that a transition from topologically nontrivial to trivial edge solitons occurs with the growth of the nonlinearity strength.
+We also explore the cases of both weak and strong nonlinearity for single-site excitations.
+For weak nonlinearity, voltage oscillations are observed due to the overlap of two types of linear topological edge states.
+When the excitation voltage exceeds a threshold value, strong voltage localization around a single edge site occurs, forming a topologically trivial asymmetric edge soliton.
+The discovery of the three types of topologically trivial edge solitons was not reported in the previous study of a nonlinear trimer photonic array \cite{PRL128-093901}.
+This work offers a general approach to the creation of solitons in EC lattices, which may be also helpful for the complete understanding of exotic self-trapped states and phase diagrams in more complex nonlinear topological systems.